-For almost four decades, Lifting Up Westchester has worked to permanently change the lives of our neighbors in crisis by finding them stable, long-term, housing and providing the support they need to rebuild their lives.
+For almost four decades, Lifting Up Westchester has worked to permanently change the lives of our neighbors in crisis by helping them to find stable, long-term, housing and providing the support they need to rebuild their lives.

-We serve approximately 3,500 Westchester residents each year through our key program areas:
+We serve approximately 3,500 Westchester men, women and children in need each year through our key program areas:

 We operate a 19 bed women's shelter and 38 bed men's shelter in downtown White Plains, as well as drop-in shelters for both men and women with capacity for 30 adults.
 Learn More.

-We identify safe, stable and affordable housing options for those living in shelter and on the streets and help these clients transition into independent living where possible.
-For those community members with mental health or other challenges, we provide ongoing financial assistance and a support system to help them maintain their housing.
+We identify safe, stable and affordable housing options for individuals living with HIV/AIDS, mental illness, substance abuse and/or chronic homelessness.
+We help these clients transition into independent living where possible.
+Most receive ongoing case management and financial assistance to help them maintain their housing.
 Learn More.

 Vocational Training & Employment